ibm-cloud-docs/satellite/responsibilities.md

 | {{site.data.keyword.satelliteshort}} Connector | - Update the managed master components. \n - Provide the ability to control access to connectors through {{site.data.keyword.IBM_notm}} IAM. | You are responsible for keeping your container platform infrastructure secure and compliant. |
 | {{site.data.keyword.satelliteshort}} Connector Agent Image | - Test and publish updates to the {{site.data.keyword.satelliteshort}} Connector Agent Image in the {{site.data.keyword.IBM_notm}} Container Registry. \n - Monitor and update the software inside the container image for CVE. | You are responsible for updating the {{site.data.keyword.satelliteshort}} Connector Agent Image to new versions published to the {{site.data.keyword.IBM_notm}} Container Registry.  |
 | {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service | - Test and publish updates to the {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service as a `.zip` file in the {{site.data.keyword.IBM_notm}}. \n - Monitor and update the software inside the `.zip` file. | You are responsible for updating the {{site.data.keyword.satelliteshort}} Connector Agent for Windows Service to new versions published to the {{site.data.keyword.cloud_notm}}, retrieved using the CLI.
 For more information, see [Running the agent on Windows](/docs/satellite?topic=satellite-run-agent-locally&interface=cli#windows-agent-download). |
-{: caption="Table 5.
-Responsibilities for security and regulation compliance." caption-side="bottom"}
+{: caption="Responsibilities for security and regulation compliance." caption-side="bottom"}

 ### Disaster recovery
 {: #disaster-recovery}